Blog & News

-Just last month, the government settled a False Claims Act qui tam complaint brought by a family owned business, Moldex-Metric, Inc., against its much larger competitor, 3M Company, alleging it supplied defective dual ended combat arms earplugs to the U.S. Defense Logistics Agency.
+As an additional example, in 2018, the government settled a False Claims Act qui tam complaint brought by a family owned business, Moldex-Metric, Inc., against its much larger competitor, 3M Company, alleging it supplied defective dual ended combat arms earplugs to the U.S. Defense Logistics Agency.

 Competitors can be valuable in other whistleblower programs as well.
 It can also include an action under the Securities and Exchange Commission, Commodities Futures Trading Commission, and Internal Revenue Service whistleblower programs.
 If you think your competition is behaving unfairly or fraudulently in the marketplace, add being a whistleblower to your legal options.
 We can help you explore the possibilities.